SemiCroustii/ubox-camera-ha/INSTALLATION.md

 ### Integration Not Found

-If "Ubia Cameras" doesn't appear in the integration list:
+If "Ubox Cameras" doesn't appear in the integration list:
 1. Verify the files are in the correct location
 2. Restart Home Assistant
 3. Clear your browser cache